dbirak/vod/README.md

 ## Description

-The application consisted in symulating the movie rental system.
+The application consist in symulating the movie rental system.
 Registered users can rent any film for a period of 2 days at any time.
 The application allows the user to manage his resources by changing his data, topping up the virtual wallet with appropriate funds to rent movies and displaying a list of his currently rented movies.
 After renting a movie, the user has the option to watch it.
 The application also has administrators who can manage users and videos.
 The application was created in the MVC architecture (Model, View, Controller).

 ## Technologies